shivkumar98/FreeCodeCamp-Projects/04 - Front End Libraries/01 - Bootstrap/README.md

 # Introduction

-In the HTML and CSS section we built a Cat Photo App
+In the HTML and CSS section I built a Cat Photo App

-We shall remake this with Bootstrap responsive CSS framework.
+I shall remake this with Bootstrap responsive CSS framework.

 Bootstrap will figure out how wide the screen is and resize HTML elements.

-We can add this frameword by adding the following link to the top of the code:
+We can add this framework by adding the following link to the top of the code:

     <link rel="stylesheet" href="https://maxcdn.bootstrapcdn.com/bootstrap/3.3.7/css/bootstrap.min.css" integrity="sha384-BVYiiSIFeK1dGmJRAkycuHAHRg32OmUcww7on3RYdg4Va+PmSTsz/K68vbdEjh4u" crossorigin="anonymous"/>